Covid-19: No further deaths in NI

 There have been no more Covid-19-related deaths recorded in Northern Ireland in the past 24 hours, with the total number of deaths remaining at 2,129.

-There are 84 people in hospitals with Covid-19 - eight of them are in intensive care, six of who are being ventilated.
+There are 77 people in hospitals with Covid-19 - seven of them are in intensive care, five of whom are being ventilated.

 Vaccines